Tohoku Summer Festivals

 Goshogawara's Tachineputa, one of the three major Nebuta festivals in Aomori, is characterized by its giant lantern dolls that stand over 20 meters tall.
 The colorful lights and dynamic music create an overwhelming presence in the city at night

-• Location : Goshogawara city center (around Goshogawara Station to in front of the Tachineputa Museum)
+• Location: Central Goshogawara City (from around Goshogawara Station to in front of the Tachineputa Museum)

 • detail